Your Legacy Is What You Leave for Others. What Is Yours?

 Jim Chamberlain, PFP, CEA, CSC

-Jim is known for explaining complex topics in plain language, showing up when it matters, and building relationships that last decades.
+Jim, a PFP, CEA, and CSC credentialed professional, is known for explaining complex topics in plain language, showing up when it matters, and building relationships that last decades.
 When he's not working with clients, Jim leads worship at his church, works in his woodworking shop, and spends time with his wife Judy and their family.

 PFP